Stable Voting: Conclusion

 \subsection{Acknowledgements}

-For helpful discussions of voting theory, we thank Felix Brandt, Yifeng Ding, Jobst Heitzig, Mikayla Kelley, Xavier Mora, Klaus Nehring, Chase Norman, Markus Schulze, Warren D. Smith, Nicolaus Tideman, Saam Zahedian, and Bill Zwicker.
-We are grateful to Nicolaus Tideman for providing the stimulus for us to write this paper.
+For helpful discussions of voting, we thank Felix Brandt, Yifeng Ding, Jobst Heitzig, Mikayla Kelley, Xavier Mora, Klaus Nehring, Chase Norman, Markus Schulze, Warren D. Smith, Andrew Souther, Nicolaus Tideman, Saam Zahedian, and Bill Zwicker.
+We are grateful to Nicolaus Tideman for the stimulus to write this paper.